-I am glad to say that we have a chapter from Turkey in this edition.
-Although there is an increased perception that project financing and construction law are global issues, the local knowledge offered by leading experts in 19 countries has shown us that to understand the world, we must first make sense of what happens locally; to further advance our understanding of the law, we must resist the modern view (and vice?) that all that matters is global and what is regional is of no importance.
+Although there is an increased perception that project financing and construction law are global issues, the local knowledge offered by leading experts in several countries has shown us that to understand the world, we must first make sense of what happens locally; to further advance our understanding of the law, we must resist the modern view (and vice?) that all that matters is global, and that what is regional is of no importance.
 Many thanks to all the authors and law firms that graciously agreed to participate.